ASS-G/Batch-1-Assignments/README.md

 **Please submit PRs (Pull Requests) after completion of every assignment.**

-**Please give proper tilte and description with your name, registration number, class, section and assignment id**
+**Please give proper title and description with your name, registration number, class, section and assignment id**

 **Please follow proper file structure else the PR would be rejected**

-**Keep fetching the repository from here as we instruct so that you'd recieve all assignments in time**
+**Keep fetching the repository from here as we instruct so that you'd receive all assignments in time**

 ## What Do I Do?
 One assignment for every week.
 Scroll down to take a look at them.
 All you need to do is fork this repository, complete the given assignment, send a pull request over to us and repeat the process for every assignment.
 Check out our FAQ for more information.